macicchino/Food_Insecurity/README.md

 # NYC_Urban_Agriculture
-Project to review trends and analysis of NYC Urban Agriculture.
+Project to review trends and analysis of Urban Agriculture.

 ## Key TODO's